Enlarged version: challenges to comprehension

 In the discussion of the "tree of knowledge" by Maturana and Varela (The Tree of Knowledge: The Biological Roots of Human Understanding, 1992) an individual's "reality" is constructed from his or her (or its) perceptions.
 These perceptions are interactive with the environment.
 The authors use the analogy of a raindrop which falls on a mountainside and, as it courses downward, both affects and is affected by the slope down which it rolls.
 That raindrop's experience is its incontrovertible truth, though rain falling on an opposite slope finds quite a different path and is differently affected.
 Thus, our "reality" is interactive.
 Moreover, our reality is mutually constructed.
 Our commonly agreed-upon view of reality is in fact a shared set of assumptions/perceptions.
 Together, humans bring forth the world they experience as objective reality.
 It becomes dangerous to scorn alternative views, having their own validity -- for without them the larger understanding of "reality" is incomplete.

 As noted earlier, this raises the question of how definition of the environment can then be enacted.
-This is seen as related to the cognitive concerns of enactivism outlined by Francesco Varela alone (Laying Down a Path in Walking, 1987) and with others (The Embodied Mind: cognitive science and human expression, 1991).
+This is seen as related to the cognitive concerns of enactivism outlined by Francisco Varela alone (Laying Down a Path in Walking, 1987) and with others (The Embodied Mind: cognitive science and human expression, 1991).
 More particularly, the concern is with how any individual is sustained by "en-minding" the extended body that is their natural environment and the implications for the quality of a community so engaged.

 Unconscious models as beasts of the imagination